 6.4.3.7.2 Layer-2 link management over PC5 reference point for 5G ProSe Layer-2 UE-to-UE Relay

 For the 5G ProSe Communication via 5G ProSe Layer-2 UE-to-UE Relay as described in clause 6.7.2, the description in clause 6.4.3.7.1 applies.
+In case of ProSe communication via 5G ProSe Layer-2 UE-to-UE Relay, an end-to-end Direct Communication Request message between the source 5G ProSe End UE and the target 5G ProSe End UE is transmitted after the per-hop connections have been established.
+The information from end-to-end unicast link profile in clause 6.4.3.7.1 is used for mapping of the destination Layer-2 ID as specified in TS 38.300 [12] and TS 38.331 [16].

 The message contents over PC5 reference point for unicast mode 5G ProSe Direct Communication as depicted from clause 6.4.3.1 to clause 6.4.3.5 are same for the end-to-end connection between peer 5G ProSe End UEs.

+When the 5G ProSe End UEs initiate End-to-End PC5-S signalling to release an end-to-end ProSe link via 5G ProSe Layer 2 UE-to-UE relay, the 5G ProSe End UE which has initiated the PC5-S release procedure triggers Layer-2 link modification or a Layer-2 link release procedure as described in clause 6.4.3.7 towards 5G ProSe Layer-2 UE-to-UE relay.